sahermuhamed1/Financial-Consumer-Data/README.md

 **To resolve this business problem, I followed several steps:**

-1. Cleaning data in Jupyter Notebook.
+1. Cleaning data in kaggle notebook.
 2. Exploratory Data Analysis (EDA) using Python.
 3. Utilizing the KNN algorithm to predict the missing values.
 4. Importing the output data to Power BI.